Do you know the most common sources of sodium?

 - Avoid adding salt and canned vegetables with added salt to homemade dishes.

-- Don't use salt during cooking.
+- Don’t use salt during cooking and remove the salt shaker from your table.

 Certain salt substitutes contain a large amount of potassium and very little sodium.
 They are not expensive and may be used freely by most people, except those with kidney disease.
 Talk with your healthcare professional about whether a salt substitute is right for you.